KeiroD/m_roleplay/README.md

 If an error such as `error: WARNING: could not find header m_cap.h for modules/m_roleplay/m_roleplay.cpp` pops up during compile, either move the files in `m_roleplay` out of `m_roleplay` into `src/modules` for Inspircd to resolve this error.

-Or, y'know, `cp m_cap.h m_roleplay/` in your shell to resolve the issue.
+Or, y'know, `cp m_cap.h m_roleplay/` in your shell whilst inside `src/modules` to resolve the issue.
 But the method of moving everything out of `m_roleplay` into `src/modules` is the recommended method.

 ### LICENSE